CodeT33/ModularPhysicsEngine/DPL_Documentation.md

 If you don't have a specific suffix for conversion you can use an underscore like:
 `CONVERT 5000[_] INTO [kilo_] OUT kilo_out`

-Note that you can also use short-forms like `km` instead of `kilometer`.
+Note that you can also use short-forms like `km` instead of `kilometer` but can not mix them.

 ## Output and Execute

 ---

-Before a DPL-command executes, you have to describe which outputs you want displayed.
+Before a DPL-command executes, you have to describe which outputs and how you want them to be displayed.
 For this matter we use OUTPUT-events which take up to an unlimited amount of comma-separated variables as inputs.

 There are different ways to output in DPL.
 The most common is the use of the `Display`.